virtual-labs/exp-study-and-use-of-optical-flat-iitkgp/experiment/procedure.md

 8. Click on 'Optical flat' button to place the optical flat on the test surface.

-9. Switch on the monochromatic light source by clicking on the toggle switch and observe the fringes appeared. the total number of fringes ( n ) will be shown in corresponding box.
+9. Switch on the monochromatic light source by clicking on the toggle switch and observe the fringes appeared. the total number of fringes (<span style="font-family:'Bodoni MT';font-style:italic;font-size:18px">n</span>) will be shown in corresponding box.
 Switch off the light.

-10. Click on 'Calculate' to get the true height of the sample gauge ( mm ).
+10. Click on 'Calculate' to get the true height of the sample gauge (mm).

 11. Click on 'Table' at the bottom of the page to see the observation table and click on 'Add to Table' button to fill the first row of the observation table.
+Switch off the light.

 12. Choose 'Sample slip gauge2', follow steps 9-10 and click on 'Add to Table' button again to get the second observation.